nasa/fprime/docs/UsersGuide/dev/code-style.md

 #### Documentation

-Components need to be documented through an Software Description Documents (SDD) placed in a `docs` sub folder.
+Components need to be documented through an Software Description Documents (SDD) placed in a `docs` subfolder.
 This SDD should capture:

 1. Requirements